The Key to Efficiency

-To use your To-Do List, simply work your way through it in order, dealing with the A priority tasks first, then the Bs, then the Cs, and so on.
+To use your list, simply work your way through it in order, dealing with the A priority tasks first, then the Bs, then the Cs, and so on.
 As you complete tasks, tick them off or strike them through.

-You can use To-Do Lists in different ways in different situations.
-For instance, if you're in a sales-type role, a good way to motivate yourself is to keep your To-Do List relatively short, and aim to complete it every day.
+What you put on your list and how you use it will depend on your situation.
+For instance, if you're in a sales-type role, a good way to motivate yourself is to keep your list relatively short, and aim to complete it every day.

 But in you're in an operational role, or if tasks are large or dependent on too many other people, then it may be better to focus on a longer-term list, and "chip away" at it day-by-day.

-Many people find it helpful to spend, say, 10 minutes at the end of the day, organizing tasks on their To-Do List for the next day.
+Many people find it helpful to spend, say, 10 minutes at the end of the day, organizing tasks on their list for the next day.

 Although using a paper list is an easy way to get started using To-Do Lists, software-based approaches can be more efficient in spite of the learning curve.
 These can remind you of events or tasks that will soon be overdue, they can also be synchronized with your phone or email, and they can be shared with others on your team, if you're collaborating on a project.

 There are many time management software programs available.
-At a simple level, you can use MSWord or MSExcel to manage your To-Do Lists.
+At a simple level, you can use MSWord or MSExcel to manage your lists.
 Some versions of Microsoft Outlook, and other email services such as Gmail, have task lists and To-Do Lists as standard features.
 Remember the Milk is another popular online task management tool that will sync with your smartphone, PDA, or email account.
-It can even show you where your To-Do List tasks are on a map.
+It can even show you where your tasks are on a map.
 Other similar services include Todoist and Toodledo.